Aras14HD/Konemo/Definitions/Grammar/Particles.md

 me-ending

 Make a block (with verb) act as a noun/adjective.
 Used for example similar to Attributive sentences, Relative sentences.
 At beginning of block.
+As it may not be used in a compound word, more parts can be dropped, like activeness and ablative "ngo".
 ## Relationals
  - go - then
  - og - after/because